-With only two months left until the end of the year, the Furusato Nozei (ふるさと納税) season is now in full swing.
-What is Furusato Nozei, you ask?
+What is Furusato Nozei (ふるさと納税), you ask?
 It’s the Japanese government’s way to encourage residents to pay taxes and support local governments.
 But for us, taxpayers, it’s a chance to get something concrete in return for our hard-earned money.
 Read on to find out more about the tax scheme and how you can benefit.

 What is Furusato Nozei?